Principal Investigator ARC Archaeology, Resources & Culture Sandra Gaskell, RPA, MS, MA Archaeology-Anthropology PhD Candidate- in progress

 Recognized technical expert with twenty-eight years of professional experience including supervision, senior management, and project consultation that meets the Secretary of the Interior's Standards qualification requirements.
 Solid experience in development of team building achieving consensus between project-invested stakeholders and governmental regulations toward targeted deliverable.
 Solid experience in all phases of industrial design.
 Proficient with all standard design mediums and a professional fine artist since 1974.
 Integration of historic and current educational linguistics into tribal program development and archaeological field work.
 Planning department variance and zoning professional in cultural resource management and development of procedures for compliance in California Environmental Quality Act (CEQA), National Environmental Policy Act (NEPA), Native Graves and Repatriation Act (NAGPRA), and Section 106 determination of significant impact.

-DEGREES PhD Candidate- in progress, expected completion 2012
+SLP.D Candidate- in progress, expected completion 2014

 MS - Northern Arizona University- Clinical Speech Pathology –2006-08